 - James was at first a "heavy" smoker (back when anyone who didn't smoke 2 packs a day of unfiltered Camels was considered a girly-man).
 He hasn't smoked a cigarette on-camera in over a decade and even mentioned it as a bad habit in Tomorrow Never Dies.

-- Licence to Kill kept the smoking- but added a Surgeon General's Warning to the end credits.
+- Licence to Kill kept the smoking- but, due to Product Placement, added a Surgeon General's Warning to the end credits.

 - One of the post-Goldeneye revival novels by John Gardner gave a nod to this by mentioning in passing that Bond has started to cut down on them, and the booze for that matter; despite still having a deliberately Vague Age, he's explicitly not as young as he was and having to put some effort into passing his physical-fitness assessments.